kowey/ThreadScope/html/ThreadScope_Tour/Statistics.md

 8. Notice also the number of sparks that were created and compare to the single core case.
-In both cases, two sparks are created, but in the single core case they are both /pruned/, thrown out.
+In both cases, two sparks are created, but in the single core case they are both *pruned*, thrown out.
-   In the two core case, we see one of the sparks being /converted/ (executed).
+   In the two core case, we see one of the sparks being *converted* (executed).

+   TODO... bit of discussion here

 [ph-tutorial]: http://community.haskell.org/~simonmar/par-tutorial.pdf